FDISK(8) System Administration FDISK(8)

 partition whenever a size change occurs.
 DOS FORMAT will look at this

-bug in DOS FORMAT and DOS FDISK.
+in DOS FORMAT and DOS FDISK.

-The bottom line is that if you use fdisk or cfdisk to change the size
+The bottom line is that if you use fdisk or cfdisk(8) to change the size

-of a DOS partition table entry, then you must also use dd(1) to zero
+of a DOS partition table entry, then you must also use dd(1) to zero the

-the first 512 bytes of that partition before using DOS FORMAT to format
+first 512 bytes of that partition before using DOS FORMAT to format the

-use the command "dd if=/dev/zero of=/dev/sda1 bs=512 count=1" to zero
+command dd if=/dev/zero of=/dev/sda1 bs=512 count=1 to zero the first

-the first 512 bytes of the partition.
+512 bytes of the partition.

 fdisk usually obtains the disk geometry automatically.
 This is not